Hebron Fangupo: Washington Redskins

 Fangupo was signed to the practice squad of the Washington Redskins on September 16, 2014.
 He was released by the team on September 30, 2014.

-Second stint with the Kansas City Chiefs
+Kansas City Chiefs (second stint)

 Fangupo was signed to the Kansas City Chiefs practice squad on November 5, 2014.
 On December 31, he signed a futures contract with the Chiefs.
 On May 15, 2015, Fangupo was waived by the Chiefs.
 On August 1, 2015, he was re-signed by the Chiefs.
 On September 5, 2015, Fangupo was waived by the Chiefs and was re-signed to the practice squad.
 On November 17, 2015, Fangupo was released from the practice squad.

 Coaching career

 In 2017, Fangupo he became the defensive line coach at Snow College in Ephraim, Utah.
 In 2019, he moved to Utah Tech University (formerly Dixie State University) in the same position.
 He spent the 2023 season as a defensive analyst at Texas Southern University.
 On March 25, 2024, Fangupo was hired as the defensive line coach at the University of Idaho.
 He was recently hired as defensive line coach at the University of New Mexico.